 My two favorite keto meal replacement drinks remain Ample K and Ketōnd.
 I love Ample because it offers the most calories, is made from premium ingredients, and comes as a pre-bottled powder that I can conveniently take through airport security when I’m traveling.
 The bulk pouch is great for when I’m at home and to reduce plastic waste.

-I like to use Ketōnd at home because it also offers clean ingredients and it’s available in a chocolate flavour.
+I like to use Ketōnd at home because it also offers clean ingredients and it’s available in a chocolate flavor.
 If you don’t mind a little extra preparation, you can’t go wrong with Super Body Fuel either.

 When it comes to lower-calorie products, you have plenty of options to choose from.
 Whatever brand and product you choose, pay attention to your MCT intake to avoid getting an upset stomach — particularly if you’re new to those types of fatty acids.